 \subsection{Notes on our result and method}

-Through non-smooth analysis, we will generalize and develop the method of \cite{DFIZ2016} to prove our convergence results.
+Through non-smooth analysis, we will generalize the techniques introduced in \cite{WYZ2020, DFIZ2016} to prove our convergence results.
 Compared with previous works, our result has the following features:

-\begin{enumerate}[\rm(1)] \item The aforementioned condition {\bf(D3)} and the restriction \eqref{old_rem} in condition {\bf(D1)}, which were used in \cite{CCIZ2019}, can be totally removed now. \item Even for the nonlinearly discounted system $H(x,p,u)=f(x,u)+F(x,p)$ that was discussed in \cite{CCIZ2019}, our result contains a novelty: the previous restriction \eqref{loc_lip} in condition {\bf(C2)} can be removed, since $f\in C^1(M\times\R)$ with $f_u>0$ is enough to guarantee our assumptions {\bf(H3)--\bf(H4)}, see also Remark \ref{rem_1}. \item Different from that of \cite{WYZ2020}, our proof is not based on the dynamical theory of smooth contact Hamiltonians.
-So we do not require smoothness on the cotangent bundle $T^*M$, and only the partial derivative of $H$ with respect to $u$ at the point $(x,p,0)$ is needed.
-From our assumptions, one can easily find that we do not require $ H_u>0$ everywhere, see Remark \ref{non_neg}.
+\begin{enumerate}[\rm(1)] \item The aforementioned condition {\bf(D3)} and the restriction \eqref{old_rem} in condition {\bf(D1)}, which were used in \cite{CCIZ2019}, can be totally removed now. \item Even for the nonlinear discounted system $H(x,p,u)=f(x,u)+F(x,p)$ that was discussed in \cite{Gomes_Mitake_Tran2018,CCIZ2019}, our result contains a novelty: the previous restriction \eqref{loc_lip} in condition {\bf(C2)} can be removed, since $f\in C^1(M\times\R)$ with $f_u>0$ is enough to guarantee our assumptions {\bf(H3)--\bf(H4)}, see also Remark \ref{rem_1}. \item Different from \cite{WYZ2020}, our proof is not based on the dynamical theory of contact systems.
+So, we do not require smoothness on $T^*M$, and only the partial derivative $H_u(x,p, 0)$ is needed.
 In addition, to achieve the convergence result (Theorem \ref{mainresult1}), the fiberwise superlinear growth assumption can be weaken to the coercivity assumption.
-Also, we do not require the uniformly Lipschitz condition $|H_u|\leq C$. \item Instead of using projected Mather measures on $M$, our characterization formula \eqref{In_Math_meas} uses Mather measures on the tangent bundle $TM$.
+Also, we do not require the Lipschitz condition $|H_u|\leq C$. \item Instead of using projected Mather measures on $M$, our characterization formula \eqref{In_Math_meas} uses Mather measures on the tangent bundle $TM$.
 This is because formula \eqref{In_Math_meas} is a weighted integral, where the weight function $L_u(x,v,0)$ shall depend on $v$ in general.
 But Mather's graph property may not be true for general non-smooth Hamiltonians. \end{enumerate}

 Next, we compare our method with that of previous works.
 Analogous to \cite{DFIZ2016}, we need the tools of Aubry-Mather theory for non-smooth systems, especially the notion of Mather measure.
-Different from the approach of \cite{CCIZ2019} taking advantage of the comparison principle, here we develop an approximation scheme to select suitable Mather measures (see Section \ref{section_convergence}).
+Different from the approach of \cite{CCIZ2019} taking advantage of the comparison principle, here we will use an approximation scheme to select suitable Mather measures (see Section \ref{section_convergence}).
 This approximation scheme will play a central role in the convergence problem.

 To be more precise, we first review the vanishing discount problem.
 It is well known that each solution $u^\lam$ of the equation $\lam u(x)$ $+\GG(x, Du(x))$ $=c(\GG)$ has the following expression:

 which is an infimum of Laplace transforms, and the infimum can be attained by a Lipschitz minimizing curve $\xilax:(-\infty, 0]\to M$ with $\xilax(0)=x$.
 Along this minimizer, the authors of \cite{DFIZ2016} defined a probability measure $\tilde{\mu}_x^\lam$ by using a Laplace type average: